ansys/pyensight/doc/source/calc_functions.rst

         * :math:`{\text{m}}_{\text{i}}`  if no species are specified

-This function only operates on model part(s) with pre-defined species.
+This function only operates on model parts with pre-defined species.
 The specified material(s) can either be a list of materials or a single material value.
-The specified species can either be a list, a single specie, or no specie (i.e. a null species list which then computes an element value based on only material fraction contributions).
-The scalar per element value can either be an active variable, or a scalar value (i.e. the value 1 would give pure material fraction and/or specie value extraction).
+The specified species can either be a list, a single specie, or no specie (that is a null species list which then computes an element value based on only material fraction contributions).
+The scalar per element value can either be an active variable, or a scalar value (that is the value 1 would give pure material fraction and/or specie value extraction).

 Both material and specie names are selected from the